azwaldo/h_client-MP/README.md

 # hypo-mod

-Extending [Hypothes.is](http://hypothes.is) to connect students with lessons.
+Extending [Hypothes.is](http://hypothes.is) to connect students with lessons, teachers, and each other.

 ## Description